Darcy220606/AMPcombi/README.md

-# AMPcombi : Antimicrobial peptides parsing and functional classification tool
+# AMPcombi : AntiMicrobial Peptides parsing and functional classification tool

 # ![Logo](docs/amp-combi-logo.png)

-This tool parses the results of amp prediction tools into a single table and aligns the hits against a reference database of antimicrobial peptides for functional classifications.
+This tool parses the results of antimicrobial peptide (AMP) prediction tools into a single table and aligns the hits against a reference AMP database for functional classifications.

-For parsing: AMpcombi is developed to parse the output of these **amp prediction tools**:
+For parsing: AMPcombi is developed to parse the output of these **AMP prediction tools**:

 | Tool | Version | Link |
 | ------------- | ------------- | ------------- |